edgelesssys/contrast/docs/versioned_docs/version-0.6/architecture/attestation.md

 These proofs are then verified using public keys from trusted hardware vendors, ensuring that the results aren't only accurate but also resistant to tampering.
 For further authenticity verification, all of Contrast's code is reproducibly built, and the attestation evidence can be verified locally from the source code.

-### How are Attestation results used by relying parties?
+### How are attestation results used by relying parties?

 Relying parties use attestation results to make informed security decisions, such as allowing access to sensitive data or resources only if the attestation verifies the system's integrity.
 Thereafter, the use of Contrast's [CA certificates in TLS connections](certificates.md) provides a practical approach to communicate securely with the application.